ptrrdrck/codecademy/mixed-messages/README.md

     - return that same chapter's text from the second translation
     - return that same chapter's text from the third translation
 - New random message button
-  - Call dao message function
+  - Call drip message function